mcdexio/documents/en/internal-amm-funding-rate.md

 ## Fair price

-MCDEX uses the "Mid Price" of the on-chain AMM as the "Fair Price".
+MCDEX uses the "Mid Price" of the on-chain AMM as the `FairPrice`.
 The mechanism behind this is very similar to Uniswap, and is covered in [this document](how-to-add-liquidity-to-amm.md).

 ## EMA of premium

-The Mark Price is derived using both the Index and the Fair Price, by adding to the Index the 600 seconds exponential moving average (EMA) of the Fair Price - MCDEX Index.
+The `MarkPrice` is derived using both the `LastIndex` and the `FairPrice`, by adding to the Index the 600 seconds exponential moving average (EMA) of the `Fair Price - LastIndex`.

 We can rewrite the recursive formula of EMA as a general term, so as to calculate the final result since the last on-chain state.

 [![{EMA}_t(V) = \alpha V+(1-\alpha) {EMA}_{t-1}=(1-\alpha)^n(a-v)+v, where~a = EMA_0](asset/perpetual-funding-ema.gif)](https://www.codecogs.com/eqnedit.php?latex={EMA}_t(V)&space;=&space;\alpha&space;V&plus;(1-\alpha)&space;{EMA}_{t-1}=(1-\alpha)^n(a-v)&plus;v,&space;where~a&space;=&space;EMA_0)

-So we can define the EMAPremium as:
+So we can define the `EMAPremium` as:

 ```
 LastIndexPrice := Read the oracle